Codingsunshine/react-on-windows/README.md

 #### 2. Running the Node.js Command Prompt

 Once you've installed both, open the **Git Bash** application that was installed.
 We recommend adding this to your task bar.
 Now, let's verify everything installed correctly.
+Don't worry about the `$` at the start of each line; that is just letting you know you that the command line is able to accept input.

 In your terminal, type in: